selimslab/selimslab.github.io/_posts/social/phil/2020-8-3-principia.md

 Care for the world and the future

 ### move on

-Get up
+get up

-Don’t give up
+don’t give up

 go ahead

-No regrets, hindsight is 20/20
+no regrets, hindsight is 20/20

 learn and move on